-If you’re applying for an entry-level job, you should be aware that most employers would prefer a local candidate.
+When applying for an entry-level job, you should know that most employers prefer a local candidate.
 That’s mainly to avoid adding a relocation package to the job offer.

 This unspoken rule seems less critical the higher your position is on the corporate ladder, and that’s because fewer applicants have the experience needed for the job.

 If you’re still early in your career, it’s sometimes wise to consider paying for the move yourself.
-So, the employer doesn’t immediately disqualify you.
-You can communicate this on your resume by saying you’re “self-relocating” to the city and state in question.
+So the employer doesn’t immediately disqualify you, you can communicate this on your

 Example: Self-relocating to Baltimore, MD

 You can still negotiate for relocation help even if you say you’re doing it yourself, it never hurts to ask, and your employer might be accommodating.

 What to do if you live far from the company without relocation plans?

 With the rise of COVID-19, Americans are working remotely more than ever before.
 Remote work has led to more flexibility on employers’ part when choosing qualified candidates to add to their workforce.
 This trend seems to focus more on companies of a larger caliber than smaller ones.

 If a company is open to filling a position remotely, you should fill your

 However, you shouldn’t omit your location from a